 Low-dose atropine eye drops

 You may be familiar with atropine eye drops.
-They are used to widen your pupils during an eye exam.
-When given to children in small amounts for 2 to 3 years, the drops may slow the progression of myopia.
+When given to children in small amounts for 2 to 3 years, atropine eye drops may slow the progression of myopia.
 Doctors do not know exactly how it works, but they think these drops may keep the eye from lengthening too much.
 Myopia worsens as the eye grows longer.

 Low-dose atropine for myopia is used for children between 5 and 18 years old.
 The drops are placed in the eye each night at bedtime.
 Side effects of atropine drops at low doses may include redness or itchiness around the eye.